TimoGuy/solanine_vulkan/etc/weapon_gameplay_todo.md

 # Weapon attack art.

+- [ ] Prototype/research gameplay.
+    - [x] Does inputting button combos feel good in a set rhythm?
+        > Yes.
+There needs to be a lot of wiggle room for input latency, and just bad sense of rhythm overall, but just going along with the "heartbeat" and doing the inputs feels really good.
+    - [ ] Does doing button combos in sync w/ rhythm feel good when fighting another enemy?
+        > @PRE_THOUGHTS: Having successful hits getting landed (either by you or by enemy) would feel strong.
+Also, getting both enemy and player to perform an attack on the same "beat" needs to feel good (I feel like this has the possibility of feeling off of the beat and not very good).
+            > I feel like if only the timing were more tight it would be a lot less noticable.
+            > @POSITIVE_THOUGHT!: I do feel like it would feel just as tight as the player inputting the attacks bc the game already knows what the enemy is going to do on X beat, so as soon as the game knows what the player is gonna do (input on the beat), then the "clang" of both player and enemy performing an attack together will be on a good beat and will probs feel good.
+If the player does the attack input and the game knows the enemy isn't going to attack, then it's immediate there too.
+If the enemy is attacking and the player doesn't input an attack, then it will have to be on the last tick of the `acceptableRange`, however, if the player isn't even charging for an attack (i.e. they don't have the attack button already held), then it's impossible to execute an attack and the game won't have to wait until the last tick of `acceptableRange`, and can simply submit the player getting hurt on the beat.
+That case will surely feel on-beat and strong.
+                > @NOTE: all of this goes out the window if it becomes multiplayer pvp.

 - [ ] Rhythm ticking while sword is out.
     > This rhythm is used to help with timing attacks for yourself.
 It shows up as a pulsing decal on the floor.
 Most attacks will require holding the attack button for one beat in the metronome (just have default be 120bpm for now).
 During this one beat, the entity places themselves into a stance to attack, and they don't change the direction of their move.
 Right when the next pulse clicks they release the stance, unleashing an attack (params: whether the attack was released too fast or too slow | the direction they're pushing the input joystick, since that will change what move they do next... the move ends in the direction they were pushing though).
     > @NOTE: the same weapon types will generally have the same range of their bpm, but the bpm of the attacking rhythm will change depending on a stat in the weapon.
 The enemies will definitely vary slightly too.
 Be sure to pay attention to their attack rhythm too and maybe you could awaseru yours with theirs!
 If you do that, then swords will clang for sure.